But is one better than the other? Are the optimization processes for both similar? What about A/B testing?

 - If you want to try retargeting?
 Facebook.

-Who says you have to choose at all?
-It’s ok to use both if you have the budget.
+Of course, you don’t have to choose either or.
+It’s perfectly ok to use both if you have the budget.
 If not, consider experimenting with both for a short period of time and then cutting the one that performs worse until your PPC budget grows.

 How to Start Optimizing Google Ads Campaigns